 In Year 7, students explain how biological diversity is ordered and organised.
 They are able to represent flows of matter and energy in ecosystems and predict the effects of environmental changes.
-Students can model cycles in the Earthsun-moon system and explain the effects of these cycles on Earth phenomena.
+Students can model cycles in the Earth-sun-moon system and explain the effects of these cycles on Earth phenomena.
 They are able to represent and explain the effects of forces acting on objects.
 They use particle theory to explain the physical properties of substances and develop processes that separate mixtures.
 Students identify the factors that can influence development of and lead to changes in scientific knowledge.
+They explain how scientific responses are developed and can impact society.
+They explain the role of science communication in shaping viewpoints, policies and regulations.